Speech & Language Therapy With A Holistic Focus

 Our Clinic Location

-Come visit the Sol Speech & Language Therapy clinic conveniently located in central Austin, directly off of I-35 and 290.
+Sol Speech & Language Therapy has two clinics conveniently located in central Texas.

 Contact Sol Speech & Language Therapy today.

 Reviews From Our Happy Customers